For help in understanding what to expect from your metabolic recovery and how to recover the fastest, please schedule a consultation.

-Explore Cuisine makes bean-based pastas that are high in protein and fiber and lower in carb so less likely to raise blood sugar or insulin.
+Explore Cuisine makes bean-based pastas that are high in protein and fiber and lower in carbs so less likely to raise blood sugar or insulin.
 I have tried the black bean spaghetti and can tell you it is coarser than regular spaghetti and the water you boil it in gets black and the color of the pasta is blackish-grey but the taste is neutral and it works nicely to absorb sauces. https://www.explorecuisine.com/en/products/bean-pastas.html

 Simply Nature brand is the same idea, sold at Aldi’s and online https://www.google.com/search?q=simply+nature+edamame+spaghetti&source=lnms&tbm=shop&sa=X&ved=0ahUKEwihlKf4-ofjAhWEdN8KHbZzB54Q_AUIECgB&biw=1034&bih=762

-(see Spaghetti sauce, below)
+(see Spaghetti Sauce, below)

 Peanut Butter and Nut Butters